 The main symptoms to look out for are…

-If you develop symptoms, please arrange to be tested.
+If you or your child develop symptoms, please arrange to be tested.
 This can be done by appointment at local testing centres or through home testing kits.
 Please visit https://www.nhs.uk/conditions/coronavirus-covid-19/testing-and-tracing/get-a-test-to-check-if-you-have-coronavirus/ for more information and to book a test.

 Local drive through testing sites are located in Ashford, at Manston Airport and in Rochester.
 Other mobile testing sites may also be available to book tests at.

 If you select a home test kit, you will need to return the swab using Royal Mail and their network of Priority Post Boxes.
 These are located all around Boughton-under-Blean, Faversham and the surrounding villages.
 The timings of their last collections vary considerably so please visit https://www.royalmail.com/services-near-you#/ for more detailed information.